dicekeys/dicekeys-android/README.md

 ## UI Widgets

 ### DieFaceView
-DieView uses DieFaceUpright drawable which contains 2 Undoverline drawables.
+`DieFaceView` uses DieFaceUpright drawable which contains 2 Undoverline drawables.

 ### Dice Views
-DiceBaseView is base class for dice views.
+`DiceBaseView` is base class for dice views.
 There are several types of dice views:
-* DiceKeyView
+* `DiceKeyView`
-* StickerSheetView
+* `StickerSheetView`
-* StickerTargetSheetView
+* `StickerTargetSheetView`

-### Dive Views Helper Layout
+### Dice Views Helper Layouts
-TwoDiceViewLayout is child class of LinearLayout.
-It displays relations between dice views.
-TwoDiceViewLayout has 2 dice properties:
+`TwoDiceViewLayout` is child class of `LinearLayout`.
+It displays relations between dice views. `TwoDiceViewLayout` has 2 dice properties:
 * sourceDiceView
 * targetDiceView
 When you set both references to sourceDiceView and targetDiceView it will display a connection line of highlighted items with a "hand with a sticker".
-If you set reference to targetDiceView only it will display a "hand with a sticker" only.
+If you set reference to targetDiceView only it will display a "hand with a sticker" only at highlighted item.

+### Other important classes
+`DiceSizeModel` describes layouts, sizes, proportions of dice views.